 Deferred Privileges and Exams

-A deferred privilege is the opportunity to complete a final exam, final assignment or end of term work report after the end of a semester.
-You may be eligible for a deferred privilege if you have medical, psychological or compassionate circumstances that prevented you from completing academic course work on time.
+A deferred privilege is the opportunity to complete a final exam or final assignment after the end of a semester.
+A student may be eligible for a deferred privilege if they have experienced a medical, psychological or compassionate event that prevented them from completing the semester on time.
 A deferred privilege may be granted in the form of a deferred exam or a deferred condition.

-The deferred condition may be a written test or exam invigilated by the instructor, an oral test, an assignment, a laboratory practical, or other method of evaluation.
+The deferred condition may be a written test, an oral test, an assignment, a laboratory practical, or any other method of evaluation.

-On WebAdvisor, the notation *DEF* will appear beside the course (in lieu of a numeric grade) or INC if the privilege is granted.
+On WebAdvisor, the notation *DEF* will appear beside the course (in lieu of a numeric grade) if the privilege is granted.

-If you are granted a deferred exam, an email will be sent to your University of Guelph email account approximately three weeks into the following semester.
-The deferred exam schedule will be posted by The Office of Registrarial Services and on WebAdvisor at least one week prior to the start of the scheduled deferred period.
+If you are granted a deferred exam an email will be sent to your University of Guelph email account approximately three weeks into the following semester.
+The deferred exam schedule will be posted by Registrarial Services and on WebAdvisor at least one week prior to the start of the scheduled deferred period.

-If you do not have the information one week prior to the start of the scheduled deferred period – as posted on the Office of Registrarial Services website, contact your Program Counsellor.
+If you do not have the information one week prior to the start of the scheduled deferred period, contact your Program Counsellor.
 It is your responsibility to complete your deferred privilege on time.

 If you have any questions please contact the Program Counselling Office.